 Where else but at Cinecon will you get the chance to watch Heather Angel (remember her?
-No?
-You’re not the only one) and Victor Jory (remember him?
-Never mind…) in the “steamy tropical drama” Murder in Trinidad, released in 1934, just as the Production Code was tightening its stranglehold around the neck of the American film industry?
+No?) and Victor Jory (remember him?
+Never mind) in the “steamy tropical drama” Murder in Trinidad, released in 1934, just as the Production Code was tightening its stranglehold around the neck of the American film industry?

-Where else but at Cinecon will you get the chance to watch Damon and Pythias, a 1914 silent drama directed by Otis Turner, the “Dean of film directors,” and starring Herbert Rawlinson, one of the most popular stars of the early days of cinema.
-(I won’t ask you if you remember Rawlinson.)
+Where else but at Cinecon will you get the chance to watch Damon and Pythias, a 1914 silent drama about an unbreakable male friendship and directed by Otis Turner, the “Dean of film directors,” and starring Herbert Rawlinson, one of the most popular stars of the early days of cinema.
 I should add that Damon and Pythias, as per the Cinecon release, was the first feature completed at Universal City, behind the hills north of the Los Angeles basin.

 You get the picture…